knpuniversity/symfony4/sfcasts/upgrade-sf5/doctrine-bundle-updates.md

 composer recipes
 ```

-Ok, yea, DotrineBundle is one of the *few* recipes that still have an update
+Ok, yea, DoctrineBundle is one of the *few* recipes that still have an update
 available.
 Run:

 ```terminal